tlepple/data_origination_workshop/README.md

 ---

 ## Objective:
 The goal of this workshop was to evaluate Red Panda and Kafka Connect (with the Debezium CDC plugin).
-Set up a data generator that streams events directly into Red Panda and also into a traditional database platform.
-My good friend and collegue [Craig Nelson](https://www.linkedin.com/in/craig-nelson-4333972/), wrote a great blog recently on doing some of these things via docker.
-Check it out here:  [Craig's Blog](https://electricboogaloo.home.blog/2023/01/18/postgres-cdc-with-redpanda-in-six-easy-pieces-part-1-0/)
+Set up a data generator that streams events directly into Red Panda and also into a traditional database platform and deliver it to an [Apache Iceberg](https://iceberg.apache.org/) data lake.

-I took the time to install it manually on a traditional linux server and then wrote the setup script in this repo so others could try it out too.
+I took the time to install these components manually on a traditional linux server and then wrote the setup script in this repo so others could try it out too.
 Please take the time to review that script [`setup_data_origination_apps.sh`](./setup_data_origination_apps.sh).
 Hopefully it becomes a reference for you one day if you use any of this technology.
-In an upcoming workshop, we will integrate this data platform and stream data from here into our Apache Iceberg data lake built in a previous workshop.
-Check out my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) for more details on that.
+In this workshop, we will integrate this data platform and stream data from here into our Apache Iceberg data lake built in a previous workshop (all of those components will installed here too).
+For step by step instruction on working with the Iceberg components, please check out my [Apache Iceberg Workshop](https://github.com/tlepple/iceberg-intro-workshop) for more details on working with that.

 ---
 ---